 We are the voice for children taken into State custody, under the Child Protection Act.
-We get to know them and their situation and then we advocate on their behalf, speaking up for what’s in their best interest in order for them to live in a safe and permanent home.
-We do investigations, home studies, write reports, and attend hearings.
-We compile information and determine the best course of action for a child’s ultimate health and happiness.
-Ours is a job of flexibility – we lay on the floor and color with kiddos one day and visit a neglected newborn in the NICU the next.
+We get to know them and their situation and then we advocate on their behalf, speaking up for what’s in their best interest in order for them to thrive in a safe, nurturing, and permanent home.
+We do investigations, home studies, write reports for the Court, and attend hearings.
+We compile information and determine what is in the best interest for a child’s ultimate health and happiness.

 “What will be my role as a Guardian?”

-“What kinds of circumstances will I be going into?”
+“What kinds of cases will I be dealing with?”

 “Will I have any training?”

 Of course!
-3rd District Guardian presents a CASA training program based on best practices.
-Training occurs weekly for four weeks.
+The Third District Guardian presents a National CASA adapted curriculum.
+Training occurs once a week for four weeks.
 We also offer field training and shadowing with one of our “Power Guardians” or Advocate Coordinators, and help through the first case with meetings on report writing, attending hearings, going on visitations, and doing investigative work.
-The Volunteer has as much or as little help as they would like throughout the duration of their cases, and we require twelve hours of training per year through continuing education for all of our Volunteers as well as our Staff.
+The volunteer has as much or as little help as they would like throughout the duration of their cases, and we require twelve hours of training per year through continuing education for all of our volunteers as well as our Staff.

 “How long will I be with a typical case?”

-Most cases last between twelve and fifteen months, depending on the circumstances.
-We recommend that our Volunteers remain with their case throughout its duration.
-Of course, you are always welcome to take on another case after one is completed.
+Most cases last between twelve and sixteen months, depending on the circumstances.
+It is important that volunteers remain with a case throughout its duration; often, the volunteer Guardian is the only constant in the child’s life during this trying time.
+And, of course, you are always welcome to take on another case after one is completed.

 “What age will the child be that I’m serving?”

-Currently, we have a need for Volunteers to advocate for children ages 0-18.
-Guardians are able to let their Advocate Coordinator know the age they are most comfortable working with and their preferences.
+Currently, we have a need for Volunteers to advocate for children ages 0-12.
+However, Guardians are able to let their Advocate Coordinator know the age they are most comfortable working with and their preferences.

 “How will I report to the Judge?”

-Guardians report to the Judge in written form and reports, then they appear in Court where they are represented by an Attorney associated with the Guardian ad Litem program.
+Guardians report to the Judge in reports, then they appear in Court where they are represented by an Attorney associated with the Guardian ad Litem program.